VolReport - Everything Josh Heupel said on the SEC Coaches Teleconference

 Everything Josh Heupel said on the SEC Coaches Teleconference

-Tennessee opens its final month of the regular season against UConn at Neyland Stadium on Saturday (noon ET, SEC Network).
+Tennessee begins a critical final stretch of the season against Missouri on Saturday.

-For the No. 19 Vols (6-2), who beat Kentucky, 33-27 in their last outing, the game offers up a break from SEC play before key stretch that includes conference games against two top 15 teams in Missouri and Georgia.
+The No. 13 Vols (7-2, 3-2 SEC) play against the No. 14 Tigers (7-2, 3-2) at Memorial Stadium in Columbia at 3:30 p.m.
+ET on CBS with its SEC Eastern Division goals still within reach, though they will need some help in game elsewhere in the conference.

 TALK ABOUT IT IN THE ROCKY TOP FORUM